Skip to content

 Challengeable by: Auditor

-Apply EU CSRD ESRS G1 Business Conduct internal controls disclosure Are internal controls over corporate culture + supplier management + corruption prevention + payment practices reported under ESRS G1?
+Apply EU CSRD ESRS G1 Business Conduct internal controls disclosure Are the internal controls over corporate culture, supplier management, corruption prevention and payment practices reported under ESRS G1?
 AI Agent Auditor

-LLM-supported ESRS G1 Business Conduct disclosure drafting covering G1-1 corporate culture + business conduct policies, G1-2 management of supplier relationships including payment practices + dependency mapping + late payment metrics, G1-3 prevention and detection of corruption + bribery including training participation by function plus third-party due diligence rates plus gift + hospitality monitoring, G1-4 confirmed incidents of corruption + bribery, G1-5 political influence + lobbying including total spend + transparency register entries, G1-6 payment practices including average days-to-pay + percentage paid on contractual terms.
-ESMA enforcement priorities since 2025 plus mandatory limited assurance moving to reasonable assurance by 2028
+LLM-supported ESRS G1 Business Conduct disclosure drafting covers G1-1 corporate culture and business conduct policies, G1-2 management of supplier relationships (payment practices, dependency mapping and late payment metrics), G1-3 prevention and detection of corruption and bribery (training participation by function, third-party due diligence rates and gift and hospitality monitoring), G1-4 confirmed incidents of corruption and bribery, G1-5 political influence and lobbying (total spend and transparency register entries) and G1-6 payment practices (average days-to-pay and the percentage paid on contractual terms).
+ESMA has made this an enforcement priority since 2025, with mandatory limited assurance moving to reasonable assurance by 2028.

 Decision Record